enclave-networks/terraform-provider-enclave/docs/resources/dns_zone.md

 ```

 # Schema
-- *`name` - The name without spaces of the DNS Zone.
+- `name` - (Required) The name without spaces of the DNS Zone.
 This will them become the Suffix e:g `zone-name` becomes `.zone-name`.
-- `notes` - Some notes on what this DNS Zone is used for.
+- `notes` - (Optional) Some notes on what this DNS Zone is used for.